benzhou1/overlook.nvim/README.md

 ## Why overlook.nvim?

-The core philosophy is that **popups should behave exactly like normal buffers** - you can navigate, edit, save, and do anything you would in a regular window.
-This makes it perfect for:
+The core philosophy is simple: **popups are buffers**.
+Edit them, save them, navigate them - they behave exactly like any other window.

-- Making quick fixes without losing your context
+- Make quick fixes without losing your place
+- Switch buffers inside popups - `:bnext`, `<C-^>`, fzf, all work normally
-- Exploring codebases by following definition to create nested popups
+- Create nested popups to trace through definition chains
+- Each stack is window-local, so you can have multiple exploration paths
 - Visually backtrace-able modification history

 ## Installation